MaheshKakarla2003/html5/README.md

 # html5-Forms

-This file contain html codes wich are for creating forms
+This file contain html codes and css  which are for creating forms